optimatorlab/general/configure_ubuntu_python_virtualenv.md

 ## 1) Install system packages

 These steps should be followed just once (e.g., on a fresh installation of Ubuntu).

+- *Note for Lab Users:*  You do not need to perform this step.
+All necessary system packages have already been installed on your machine.
+Please skip to the next section (creating a python virtual environment).

 1. Update apt-get and upgrade existing system packages: